 - To review and monitor the philosophy, standards, and objectives of the Intercollegiate Athletic Program and the external agencies which govern the program

-- To ensure that the educational values, practices and policies comply with the College Academic Standards, i.e. normal academic progress, academic achievement, and sound selection of course work
+- To ensure that the educational values, practices and policies comply with the University Academic Standards, i.e. normal academic progress, academic achievement, and sound selection of course work

 - To ensure through review of athletic program policies that athletes have an adequate opportunity to pursue educational goals.
 Review should be made of those policies which can impact athletes' academic performance, such as those relative to travel, training, practice and game schedules, etc. for athletes.
 The committee's concerns should be raised with the following people in the order listed: the FAR, the Athletic Director, and the Head Coach

-- to receive an annual report on the financial impact of the Athletics program on the College
+- To receive an annual report on the financial impact of the Athletics program on the University

 Frequency of meetings: Monthly or as needed to meet the objectives of the committee.

-*This information is part of the College of Mount St. Joseph's Employee Handbook.
+*This information is part of the Mount St. Joseph University's Employee Handbook.